lorenzoferrante/ShortifyActions/documentation.md

 The `/addJSON` path lets you add a collection of items.
 To use this path, you need to specify one parameters:
 - `items: JSON`

-The `JSON` must be formatted this way:
+The `items` parameter must be formatted this way:
 ```JSON
 {
     "items": [